jooapa/SuperF4/README.md

 ### Downloading the Setup

 The easiest way to use SuperF4 is to download the latest release from the [releases page](https://github.com/jooapa/SuperF4/releases/tag/release).
-Once you've downloaded the setup, simply run it and follow the instructions to install SuperF4.
+Once you've downloaded the exe and the .json file, simply run it.

 ### Building from Source